-27 Incontestability
+Incontestability

-Is there a period beyond which a life insurer cannot contest coverage based on misrepresentation in the application?
+27 Is there a period beyond which a life insurer cannot contest coverage based on misrepresentation in the application?

-Under Irish law there is no general incontestability period beyond which a life insurer cannot contest coverage based on misrepresentation in the application for coverage.
+There is no general incontestability period beyond which a life insurer cannot contest coverage based on misrepresentation in the application for coverage.

-28 Punitive damages
+Punitive damages

-Are punitive damages insurable?
+28 | Are punitive damages insurable?

-The Irish courts occasionally award punitive or exemplary damages on public policy grounds.
+Courts occasionally award punitive or exemplary damages on public policy grounds.
 The Irish Supreme Court has confirmed that exemplary damages can be awarded where the damage caused was deliberate and malicious, and calculated to unlawfully cause harm or gain an advantage.
 The award of damages must be proportionate to the injuries suffered and the wrong done.

-Exemplary or punitive damages are insurable in Ireland.
+Exemplary or punitive damages are insurable.
 The Law Reform Commission considered this issue in a report published in 2000 entitled 'Aggravated, Exemplary and Restitutionary Damages'.
 In this report, the Law Reform Commission stated that public policy considerations in favour of prohibiting insurance for exemplary damages were not strong enough to require legislation in this area.
 However, such damages are likely to be excluded from cover in circumstances where they are awarded to remedy an intentional act.

-29 Excess insurer obligations
+Excess insurer obligations

-What is the obligation of an excess insurer to 'drop down and defend', and pay a claim, if the primary insurer is insolvent or its coverage is otherwise unavailable without full exhaustion of primary limits?
+29 What is the obligation of an excess insurer to 'drop down and defend', and pay a claim, if the primary insurer is insolvent or its coverage is otherwise unavailable without full exhaustion of primary limits?

 Excess insurance is not usually triggered until primary limits have been exhausted.
 Whether excess coverage is required to 'drop down' in circumstances where the primary insurer is insolvent will ultimately depend on the wording of the policy.
-As yet, there are no reported decisions of the Irish courts on the interpretation of excess policy wording.
-However, an Irish court would not be expected to order a 'drop down' in the absence of an express provision in the policy.
+As yet, there are no reported decisions of Irish courts on the interpretation of excess policy wording.
+However, a court would not be expected to order a drop down in the absence of an express provision in the policy.

-30 Self-insurance default
+Self-insurance default

-What is an insurer's obligation if the policy provides that the insured has a self-insured retention or deductible and is insolvent and unable to pay it?
+30 What is an insurer's obligation if the policy provides that the insured has a self-insured retention or deductible and is insolvent and unable to pay it?